Answers to Top ITIL Interview Questions

 Service Pipeline consists of services under development.
 It is a great opportunity to view the direction of a service provider’s growth as it discusses and includes the future services that are currently under development by the service provider.

-- The ITIL v2 library was organized in seven core books:
+- The ITIL v2 library was organized into seven core books:

 (vii) Security Management